Growth & Care

 Northern Catalpa is recommended for the following landscape applications:

 Northern Catalpa features showy panicles of fragrant white orchid-like flowers with yellow throats and purple spots rising above the foliage in mid summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The enormous heart-shaped leaves do not develop any appreciable fall color.
 The fruits are showy brown pods displayed from mid summer to late winter.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.